Bawaubaid/Python_Selenium/README.md

    pytest -v tests/

 ## Reporting
-   This project will generate index.html report using pytest-html
+   This project will generate reports.html report using pytest-html, and if the directory is not present, it will create automatically.